zabbix-tools/libzbxpgsql/_docs/about.md

 permalink: /
 ---

-This project provides comprehensive monitoring of PostgreSQL servers using a natively compiled Zabbix agent module, written in C, with highly configurable item keys.
+libzbxpgsql (*Lib-Zabbix-PostgreSQL*) provides comprehensive monitoring of PostgreSQL servers using a natively compiled Zabbix agent module, written in C, with highly configurable item keys and a complimentary Template.

-Sources in this project are used to compile `libzbxpgsql.so` which may be loaded into a Zabbix agent for the discovery and monitoring of local or remote PostgreSQL server assets; including databases, schema, table spaces, tables, indexes, etc.

 Native Zabbix agent modules are advantageous over User Parameters and scripts in that no process forking, code interpreter or external dependencies are